cryptoartcom/cryptoart-smart-contracts/docs/src/README.md

     └── Upgrades.t.sol
 ```

-### Deployment and Upgrading via Anvil and the Makefile
+### Deployment and Upgrading via the Makefile to Anvil or Sepolia Testnet

 The Makefile simplifies key tasks to streamline long commands in the CLI.